aurelia/aurelia.github.io-old/docs/api/dependency-injection/index.md

 #### Methods

-* `as(key: any): this` - Instructs the NewInstance resolver to register the resolved instance using the supplied key.
+* `as(key: PrimitiveOrDependencyCtorOrFunctor): this` -
-  * `key: any` - The key to register the instance with.
+  * `key: PrimitiveOrDependencyCtorOrFunctor` - No description available

-* `get(container: any): any` - Called by the container to instantiate the dependency and potentially register as another key if the &#x60;as&#x60; method was used.
+* `get(container: Container): ImplOrAny` -
-  * `container: any` - The container to resolve the parent from.
+  * `container: Container` - No description available

-* `static of(key: any, dynamicDependencies: ): NewInstance` - Creates an NewInstance Resolver for the supplied key.
+* `static of(key: PrimitiveOrDependencyCtorOrFunctor, dynamicDependencies: ): NewInstance` -
-  * `key: any` - The key to resolve/instantiate.
+  * `key: PrimitiveOrDependencyCtorOrFunctor` - No description available
-  * `dynamicDependencies: ` - An optional list of dynamic dependencies.
+  * `dynamicDependencies: ` - No description available

 ### Optional

-Used to allow functions/classes to specify an optional dependency, which will be resolved only if already registred with the container.
+No description available.

 #### Properties